JobPrepBySunny/DSA-questions/Array/Array Medium.md

 ## Rearrange Array Elements by Sign

+**Problem:**
+You are given an integer array `nums` containing positive and negative numbers.
-> Rearrange so that positives and negatives **alternate**, starting with positive.
+Rearrange the array so that **positive and negative numbers alternate**, starting with a positive.
-> (Assume equal count or difference ≤ 1).
+If extra positives/negatives remain, they can go at the end.

 **Logic:**

-Store positives and negatives separately, then merge.
+* Store positives and negatives in separate arrays.
+* Then fill back into `nums` alternating between positive and negative.

+**Java Solution:**

 ```java
 public static int[] rearrangeBySign(int[] nums) {